student@ubuntu:~$

 Reading: Supplemental (not in textbook)

 Quick check before you start: In Java, you can pass a Comparator to Collections.sort().
 That is a function pointer in disguise.
-Read on to see how C does it without objects.
+C does the same dispatch with raw function-pointer syntax, which this lesson walks through.

 Practice this topic: Function Pointers skill drill